Understanding Breed Impact on Puppy Socialisation

 Companion Breeds (e.g., Golden Retrievers, Labrador Retrievers)

-These breeds typically thrive on human interaction and are often very sociable.
+Companion breeds typically thrive on human interaction and are often very sociable.
 Their natural inclination to engage with people means that their socialisation should focus on teaching them to manage their excitement and maintain focus on their owners around other animals and people.

 Socialisation Tips: